OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 QtUtilities.getSignalOnDispose(color).connect( ()->{ System.out.println("Color is disposed."); } );
 ```

+Be aware that `disposed` is not identical to `QObject`'s `deleted` signal.
+The `deleted` signal is emitted during an object's destructor, i.e. when the native component is deleted.
+The `disposed` signal (by `QtUtilities.getSignalOnDispose()`) is emitted when the Java component is detached from its native component.
+This can be by deleting the native component or by other reasons where the native object survives the Java wrapper.

 ## QObject and QMetaObject

-By subclassing a QObject type QtJambi automatically creates the
+By subclassing a `QObject` type QtJambi automatically creates the
-corresponding QMetaObject describing the object's properties, signals,
+corresponding `QMetaObject` describing the object's properties, signals,
 slots and invokable methods.

 ### Methods